fluree/docs.flur.ee/src/content/0.9.1/docs/permissions/permissions.md

 `_rule/collection` | `string` | (required) The collection name this rule applies to.
 In addition to a collection name, the special glob character `*` can be used to indicate all collections (wildcard).
 `_rule/collectionDefault` | `boolean` | Indicates if this rule is a default rule for the specified collection.
 Use either this or `_rule/attributes` on a rule, but not both.
 Default rules are only executed if a more specific rule does not apply, and can be thought of as a catch-all.
 `_rule/attributes` | `[string]`| (optional) A multi-cardinality list of attributes this rule applies to.
 The special glob character `*` can be used to indicate all attributes (wildcard).
 `_rule/predicate` | `[ref]` | (required) Multi-cardinality reference to `_fn` entity.
 The actual predicate is stored in the `_fn/code` attribute.
 The predicate function to be applied.
-Can be `true`, `false`, or a predicate database function expression.
-Available predicate functions and variables are listed in [Database Functions](#database-functions). `true` indicates the user always has access to this collection + attribute combination. `false` indicates the user is always denied access.
+Can be `true`, `false`, or a predicate ledger function expression.
+Available predicate functions and variables are listed in [ledger Functions](#ledger-functions). `true` indicates the user always has access to this collection + attribute combination. `false` indicates the user is always denied access.
 Predicate functions will return a truthy or false value that has the same meanings.
 `_rule/ops` | `[tag]` | (required) Multi-cardinality tag of action(s) this rule applies to.
-Current tags supported are `query` for query/read access, `transact` for transact/write access, `token` to generate tokens, `logs` to access all database logs (users always have access to their own logs), and `all` for all operations.
+Current tags supported are `query` for query/read access, `transact` for transact/write access, `token` to generate tokens, `logs` to access all ledger logs (users always have access to their own logs), and `all` for all operations.
-`_rule/errorMessage` | `string` | (optional) If this rule prevents a transaction from executing, this optional error message can be returned to the client instead of the default error message (which is intentionally generic to limit insights into the database configuration).
+`_rule/errorMessage` | `string` | (optional) If this rule prevents a transaction from executing, this optional error message can be returned to the client instead of the default error message (which is intentionally generic to limit insights into the ledger configuration).

 ### Defining Roles